wp-plugins/simple-link-library/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Screenshots ==
-1. Basic output with [SHOWLINKS]  tag or see https://nocomplexity.com/openarchitecture/ for a live demo.
+1. Basic output with [SHOWLINKS]  tag.

+See https://nocomplexity.com/openarchitecture/ for a live demo.

 How does it work?
 This module makes use of Custom Post Types with non hierarchical catelogue option.
 So you can give links one or multiple tags.